karanb192/awesome-claude-skills/CONTRIBUTING.md

-# Contributing to awesome-claude-code-skills
+# Contributing to awesome-claude-skills

-First off, thank you for considering contributing to awesome-claude-code-skills!
-It's people like you that make this resource valuable for the entire Claude Code community.
+First off, thank you for considering contributing to awesome-claude-skills!
+It's people like you that make this resource valuable for the Claude community.

 ## Table of Contents